TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/migrating/device-json.md

 ---
-title: "Importable JSON File Reference"
+title: "JSON File Reference"
 description: ""
-weight: 5
+weight: 7
 aliases: "/getting-started/migrating-from-networks/device-json"
 ---

-{{% tts %}} allows you to import devices from other networks using a JSON file describing those devices.
+{{% tts %}} allows you to import end devices from {{% ttnv2 %}}, ChirpStack and other LoRaWAN networks using a JSON file describing those devices.

-Devices imported this way can be migrated without the need for a rejoin, although {{% tts %}} does not yet support this, but will support it in an upcoming release.
+{{< info >}} Using JSON file with device descriptions, you can migrate end devices with or without their existing sessions. {{</ info >}}

-Create a `devices.json` file containing a device object, like so:
+Here is an example of an OTAA device description in the `devices.json` file:

 ```json
 {